 Elaine Green Markowitz was born, raised and educated in Toronto, Ontario, earning her Bachelor of Arts and Master of Social Work degrees from the University of Toronto.
-She is a Clinical Social Worker registered with the Ontario College of Social Workers and has been in practice for over 30 years.
+She is a Clinical Social Worker registered with the Ontario College of Social Workers and Social Service Workers and has been in practice for over 30 years.

 Upon graduation Elaine joined the professional staff of the Clarke Institute of Psychiatry (now known as CAMH).
 For 3 years she worked as a member of a multi-disciplinary team with patients and their families in the Adult In-Patient and Emergency Departments.
 She subsequently spent 7 years in the Ambulatory Care Department offering assessment and treatment of out-patients and their families.
 She was also involved in the creation of the Sexual Health Care Clinic and served as a primary therapist for individuals and couples seeking treatment for sexual dysfunctions, sexual interaction issues, and relationship difficulties.